CofluxLabs/coflux/docs/docs/memoising.md

     ...
 ```

-In this case, the `fetch_user` task will only be executed once for the run, even if steps are re-run (provided the user doesn't change).
+In this case, the `fetch_user` task will only be executed once for the run, even if steps are re-run (provided the user ID doesn't change).

 ## Memo keys